Convert an image to PDF on the iPhone and iPad

 The PDF file is now available in the pdfFile variable.

-I placed all the code above in the convertImageToPDF:withHorizontalResolution:verticalResolution: static method in the PDFImageConverter utility class, it can be used like this:
+I placed all the code above in the convertImageToPDF:withHorizontalResolution:verticalResolution:

 1 2 3 4 | NSData *pdfData = [PDFImageConverter convertImageToPDF: image withHorizontalResolution: 300 verticalResolution: 300]; NSString *path = [NSHomeDirectory() stringByAppendingPathComponent: @"Documents/image.pdf"]; [pdfData writeToFile:path atomically:NO]; |